Walking the transect

-- drainage — location of areas of moist or dry soil, runoff channels and direction, pooling, erosion.
+- drainage — location of areas of moist or dry soil, runoff channels and direction, pooling.

-A transect requires an activity leader and a group of participants.
+A transect requires an activity organiser and a group of participants.

-- clipboards, notebooks or some other means of recording information
+- clipboard and pad, notebook or some other means of recording information

 - string or rope if the transect course is to be marked out

-- a sketch map of the area to be walked or every team, with an accurate measurement of its size.
+- a sketch map or field sketch of the area to be transected for each team, with an estimate or an accurate measurement of its size.

-Transects are made by small teams or individuals following a parallel route across a site and recording information as they go.
-The product will be a matrix of characteristics distributed over the site and compiled on a base map.
+Transects are made by teams or individuals following parallel routes across a site and recording information as they go.
+The product will be a matrix of characteristics distributed over the site compiled on a map.

-Identify your objectives in making a transect.
-What types of information do you want to document?
+Identify your objective in making a transect — what types of information do you want to document?
 Species of plants growing in the area?
 Variation of soil type and characteristic?
 Types of crops in production?
 Topographic change through an area to explore drainage, places where runoff will pool and so on?
-Landuse and distribution of buildings or food gardens in a village?

 Agree on the boundaries of the area you want to survey by transect.

-Make, copy and distribute a plan drawing of the area over which the transect will be made.
-Each team will have a drawing on which to record their findings.
-Where greater accuracy is required and a scale drawing of the site is available, this should be copied and distributed.
+Make, copy and distribute a plan drawing, a map of the area on which the transect will be made.
+Each team will have a map on which to record their findings.
+Where great accuracy is required and a scale drawing of the site is available, this should be copied and distributed.
 A more ad-hoc arrangement is workable for small sites.

-Explain the process to the group, the types of information needed, the intervals at which you want them to stop to record information and whether you want them to record supplementary, opportunistic finds.
+Explain the process to the group, the types of information needed, the intervals at which you want them to stop to record information and whether you want them to stop to record opportunistic finds.

-Divide the group into teams of a minimum of two or three.
+Divide the group into teams of a minimum of two.
 Provide each group with a map of the site.
-It is okay for transects to be walked by individuals.

 After walking the transects, compile the information on a master map of the area, or document it in some other permanent way.

 From here, the collected information is fed into the site design or other process.

-Sometimes, it is useful for the organisers to mark out a transect route with string, for the transect teams to follow.
-This keeps teams on course.
-It is useful where people could be put off course because of vegetation or rough terrain.
+It is useful for the oganisers to mark out a transect route with string for the transect teams to follow.
+This can yield more-accurate information.
+It is useful where people could be put off course because of an irregular surface, vegetation or rough terrain.

 Coordinators should make a count to confirm that all members of the transect teams have returned.

-This is especially important where teams are out of sight of each other and of the coordinators.
-While this might not be releavnt to surveying a site for a community garden or similar small area, it is important to make a count when surveying larger sites.
+This is especially important where the teams are out of sight of each other and of the coordinators.
+Doing this is important on larger sites.